A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Numerical Results

 In Figure \ref{fig: RL}, we show the average (solid lines) and max/min (dashed lines) over a number of runs.
-While our theory is the same for FD and Interpolation, our experiments show that for these tasks, choosing $u_i$ to be orthonormal but random helps the algorithm to avoid getting stuck in local maxima.
+We can see that in some experiments FD did not perform well compared to other methods. \ks{This happens because FD being deterministic method may get stuck in local minima, while adding some randomness helps to escape those.} While our theory is the same for FD and Interpolation, our experiments show that for these tasks, choosing $u_i$ to be orthonormal but random helps the algorithm to avoid getting stuck in local maxima.
 We observe that the Interpolation method is superior to the GSG and that line-search provides some improvements over a manually tuned choice of $\alpha_k$.
 More details are given in the Appendix \ref{sec:rl_details}.